-The R&A confirmed on 14th May 2018 that Craig WATSON would return to the GB&I captaincy for the St. Andrews Trophy match to be played in Finland in July 2018.
-He will now almost certainly continue through to the 47th Walker Cup match at Royal Liverpool.
+The R&A confirmed on 14th May 2018 that Craig WATSON would return to the GB&I captaincy for the St. Andrews Trophy match to be played in Finland in July 2018 and the Walker Cup match at Royal Liverpool.
 Both matches have been lost; Continent of Europe winning the former 15.5 – 9.5 at Linna Golf in Finland and USA the latter 15.5 – 10.5 at Hoylake.

 Watson was the 1997 Amateur Champion and played in the Walker Cup match at Quaker Ridge later that year.
 A Scottish international throughout the 1990s he proved to be a well respected and successful national captain in the early 2000’s.